fatih/subvim/README.md

 * Pathogen enabled by default.
 Install and manage vim plugins with ease.
 * Does not create files like `.swp`.
 * Searching will always center on the line it's found in.
-* Search by default incase sensitive, however if you use uppercase character, incase sensitive search is ignored
+* Search by default incase sensitive, however if you use uppercase character incase sensitive search is ignored.
-* Remove search highlights with `<leader>space`
+* Remove search highlights with `<leader>space`.
-* Easily switch between splits with `ctrl + h,j,k,l`
+* Easily switch between splits with `ctrl + h,j,k,l`.
 * Splitting a window will put the new window right or below of the current one.

-## Install && Update:
+## Install & Update:

 Run these commands: